Unbiased calculation, evaluation, and calibration of ensemble forecast anomalies

 \subsection{Ensemble forecast anomaly definitions}

-This section presents four different approaches (methods A, B, C, and D) to calculate ensemble forecast anomalies and associated unbiased estimates of total anomaly variance and spread-error ratio.
+This section presents four different approaches (methods A, B, C, and D) to calculating ensemble forecast anomalies, which differ only in the estimation of the reference climatological means.
 The relevant expressions for unbiased total anomaly variance and unbiased spread-error ratio depend on the chosen method.
-For clarity, the climatology and anomaly definitions in this section assume that forecast start dates are always for the same day of the month but in different years.
-In this case, there is a single true forecast climatology and the number of years in the reforecast is equivalent to the number of forecast start dates ($M$).
-However, the presented results generalize to data sets that combine anomalies defined relative to different reference climatologies (e.g. for different start dates or locations), provided that all estimated climatologies are calculated using the same number of forecast start dates.
+For clarity, the climatological mean and anomaly definitions in this section assume that forecast start dates are always for the same day of the month but in different years.
+In this case, there is a single true forecast climatological mean and the number of years in the reforecast is equivalent to the number of forecast start dates ($M$).
+However, the presented results generalize to data sets that combine anomalies defined relative to different reference climatological means (e.g. for different start dates or locations), provided that all estimated climatologies are calculated using the same number of forecast start dates.